couchbase/cbft/docs/admin-guide/managing.md

 - Navigate to the ```Indexes``` page.

-- Click on the index name link for the index whose querying you witsh to disable.
+- Click on the index name link for the index whose querying you wish to disable.

 - Click on the ```Manage``` sub-tab for the index.